Graylog2/documentation/pages/integrations/forwarder.rst

     avoid blocking the Graylog output system.
 Recommended value: 65536

 Number of Handlers Journal Buffer
-    Encoders The number of concurrent journal encoders.
+    The number of concurrent journal encoders.
 This prepares the messages to be written to the journal and is a fast operation.
 This number generally should not exceed the number of cores on a machine.

 Maximum Journal Read Batch Size